openedx/frontend-base/cli/scripts/README.md

   },
 ```

-This config block causes boths scripts to be copied to the following path when `frontend-platform` is installed as a
+This config block causes boths scripts to be copied to the following path when `frontend-base` is installed as a
 dependency of a micro-frontend:

 ```